How busy is my train?

 Our station colleagues can access this data and are able to help you plan your journey.

-Our SeatFinder pilots currently provide information for weekday services and includes most but not quite all our trains.
+Our SeatFinder tools currently provide information for weekday services and includes most but not quite all our trains.
 If there is no seat availability shown for your journey, it means information isn’t available for that train yet.
 We are working hard to bring you more information as soon as we can.

 To help us improve the accuracy of this pilot we have set up a specific email address.
 To tell us what you think please email firstname.lastname@example.org.